Deploying a Cloud-Based Text Extraction App with One Ansible Command

 Hashing the Image Data

 To uniquely identify each image and its associated text, we use a hashing function.
-This ensures that each image is represented by a unique key in the cache.
+Each image is represented by a unique key in the cache.

 server/api/extract.post.ts